 There are several ways the Union Pacific Railroad Company’s negligence can and does result in serious on-the-job accidents across the U.S. The most common incidents stem from improper training or failure to enforce safety regulations, massive machinery malfunctions and defects that result in collisions, derailments, or an engine or railroad car striking someone working near the track.
 Depending on the circumstances, accidents of this nature can cause injuries with permanent and debilitating effects, including deep lacerations, bone fractures, traumatic brain and/or spine damage, crushing injuries that lead to limb amputation, suffering a heart attack or stroke, or simply dealing with lingering repetitive stress injuries after retiring.

 If there is evidence that the company contributed to causing any such injury or illness, a Union Pacific railroad accident attorney could help pursue litigation against them and demand fair financial restitution.

 Recovering Compensation Through a FELA Claim

 Rather than only being able to recover for limited economic losses through state-level workers’ compensation systems, railroad workers injured on the job can potentially recover for their economic losses, as well as for the non-economic effects of their injuries through a lawsuit filed under the Federal Employers Liability Act (FELA).
 However, while FELA does generally allow for greater recovery based on a broader assortment of damages, it also requires claimants to demonstrate negligence by their employer after any work-related injury in most cases.

-Injured railroad workers have three years maximum after sustaining injury or contracting an illness on the job to file a FELA claim, which is a much longer span of time than other types of workers have to pursue compensation.
+Injured railroad workers have three years maximum after sustaining an injury or contracting an illness on the job to file a FELA claim, which is a much longer span of time than other types of workers have to pursue compensation.
 That said, it is generally still wise to contact a qualified lawyer as soon as possible after getting injured while working for the Union Pacific Railroad Company.

 Contact a Union Pacific Railroad Injury Attorney Today